 Used as a game, a weapon, to exploit me, humiliate me, abuse me.

 How on earth would I ever find a home now?
-How on earth since I wasn’t
+The broken child trapped inside still in search of love and safety she never found.
+How on earth I pondered would I ever find my way there now?

 I hated my body, it had betrayed me.

-My dream of finding love seemed as elusive as it ever had before, and fading
+My dream of finding love, of finding home seemed as elusive as it ever had before, and fading fast….